Gazerbeam2/Tarot-Card-App/README.md

 # Features: Draw a daily card.
 Press the button and you receive a randomized tarot card with a description of your tarot.

 1. Picture
-2. Description of arcana.
+2. Description of arcana
-   3.Description of card.
+   3.Description of card

-   4.Reading
+3. Tarot Reading